Low-Carb Spaghetti Squash & Meatballs is a delicious, low-carb recipe to enjoy whether you’re watching your carb intake or not!

 Start with 2 medium-sized spaghetti squash, which will serve four people.
 Look for spaghetti squash that are free from soft spots and are heavy for their size.
 A few scuff marks on the outside are fine, but we’re looking for relatively smooth skin here (hey, aren’t we all?)

 Using a sharp paring knife, pierce the squash 5 or 6 times around the center, then microwave on a plate for 3 minutes, flipping halfway through.

 Spaghetti squash is a harder-skinned squash, so the time in the microwave will help you cut the squash in half lengthwise with a super sharp knife.

-Remove the seeds with a spoon then place the squash halves cut side up on a foil-lined and non stick-sprayed baking sheet, brush the flesh with olive oil, season liberally with salt & pepper, then roast at 400 degrees for 50-60 minutes, or until a knife inserted into the thickest part of the squash comes out clean.
+Remove the seeds with a spoon then place the squash halves cut side up on a foil-lined and non stick-sprayed baking sheet, brush the flesh with olive oil, season liberally with salt & pepper, then roast at 400 degrees for 50-60 minutes, or until a knife inserted into the thickest part of the squash goes in easily.

-K. Once the strands have been freed and fluffed, top ‘em with 4 meatballs.
+Once the strands have been freed and fluffed, top ‘em with 4 meatballs.
 You can use pre-made or homemade meatballs – just make sure they’re cooked and hot.
-I made a batch of my Sneaky Meatballs using 90/10 beef instead of turkey while the squash was roasting!
+I made a batch of my Sneaky Meatballs using 90/10 beef instead of turkey while the squash was roasting.

-Top the meatballs with 1/4 cup marinara sauce (locals: use Gino’s,) followed by 1/4 cup shredded mozzarella cheese.
-FYI: I had some fresh mozz leftover from Monday’s Skillet Chicken Parmesan, which I stuck in the freezer for ~1/2 hour to firm up before grating it myself.
+Top the meatballs with 1/4 cup marinara sauce (locals: use Gino’s,) followed by 1/4 cup shredded fresh mozzarella cheese.

 Pop the stuffed squash halves under the broiler until the cheese is golden brown & bubbly, then you are fine to dine!